Drug and alcohol rehab in Truro offer substance abusers and their families real hope of a complete and total recovery.

 The longest residential programmes can take up to 12 weeks to complete.
 These programmes also start with the 5-to-7-day detox period, followed by 10 to 12 weeks of additional psychotherapeutic treatments.
 Regardless of the length of stay, residential rehab also includes aftercare services that kick in once formal treatment ends.

 You now know that residential drug rehab in Truro can take between three and 12 weeks to complete.
 Now the question is how to decide what to do.
 That’s where Rehab 4 Addiction comes in.
-We are a free advice and referral service specialising in helping people just like you figure out the best course of treatment.
+We are a free advice and referral service specialising in helping people just like you figure out a suitable course of treatment.

-In order to determine what treatment would be best for you, one of our counsellors would perform a comprehensive assessment of your circumstances based on current medical standards.
-For example, let’s say you are an alcoholic who has been struggling with drinking for five or six years.
-Our assessment may indicate that you would do best with a longer rehab programme.
+In order to determine what treatment is right for you, one of our counsellors would perform a comprehensive assessment of your circumstances based on current medical standards.
+For example, let’s say you are suffering from alcohol use disorder who has been struggling with drinking for five or six years.

 On the other hand, you may be someone who has been using cocaine for just a short amount of time.
 You could very well be fine with a shorter rehab.
 It really depends on what you’ve been using, how long you’ve been using, and other circumstances involving health and current surroundings.

 A big part of determining how long a patient remains in rehab in Truro is the seriousness of the problem.
 But the length of stay is not exclusively defined by that.
 Just as important as the severity of the addiction is the commitment of the patient.